jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 ___Hard in training; easy in battle.___ — [Alexander Suvorov](https://en.wikipedia.org/wiki/Alexander_Suvorov), 18th century Russian General.

 Live rounds are often fired over recruits training at boot camp, but this training and hardening applies beyond the military.
-Football coaches will play loud music and spray water in a place kicker's face as he's practicing for a game winning field goal.
+Football coaches will play loud music and spray water in a placekicker's face as he's practicing for a game winning field goal.
 Pilots encounter every possible failure in the flight simulator before taking to the skies.
 Astronauts train for every imaginable scenario before a space mission.

 Testing is our training.
 We want to stress our implementations in as many hard and difficult situations as we can.
 [Test doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html) help accomplish this by becoming the training adversaries.
 Test doubles can easily throw exceptions, return quirky results, return no results, refuse to work, etc.